Inside look at Richard Petty Motorsports’ Bristol game plan

 Wallace soon fell back.
 As the left front tire blistered, it kept Wallace from running the bottom line because the car wouldn’t turn as well.
 By the time the caution came out on Lap 471, Wallace had fallen outside the top 10 and was no longer a factor for the win.

-Crew chief Drew Blickensderfer and Bubba Wallace discuss their game plan for this weekend’s race at Bristol.
-(Photo: Dustin Long)
+Crew chief Drew Blickensderfer and Bubba Wallace discuss their gameplan for Bristol.
+Photo: Dustin Long

 It was with that in mind that Wallace asked Blickensderfer what happened to the tire that day.